KCS Old Boys RFC

 King's College School Old Boys RFC is a rugby union club founded in 1907 for the alumni of King's College School, Wimbledon.
 These days the club is widely referred to as 'King's Rugby' which reflects the open nature of the club.
-The 1XV currently compete in Counties 1 Surrey/Sussex at level 7 of the RFU pyramid whilst the 2XV, U22s and veterans play in the Surrey Rugby reserve leagues.
+The 1XV currently compete in Counties 2 Surrey at level 8 of the RFU pyramid whilst the 2XV, U22s and veterans play in the Surrey Rugby reserve leagues.

 The club's constituent bodies are L&SE RFU and Surrey RFU to which the club has provided numerous administrators including two Presidents – John Hamilton (1999–2001) and Darryl Druckman (2018–19).

 Club location

 For a long time the club operated out of a modest wooden clubhouse situated close to Robin Hood Way on the A3, but that burnt down in the late 1980s and after a brief homeless period King's arrived at their current location in Motspur Park, the new clubhouse opening on 11 September 1993.
 The building was unusual in that it was constructed in such a way that two identical halves were built – King's occupying one and Old Blues RFC (Christ's Hospital old boys) the other.
 That arrangement remains to this day.

 In 2020 efforts began to raise the means to add a balcony to the clubhouse the fundraising for which was a great success with the club going on to win the Canterbury Club of the Month for June 2021 in recognition of the achievement and profiling the club and its history more generally.
 The building work was substantially completed in 2021 and the balcony officially opened by club president Tony Allen on 16 February 2022.